Mali

 Trade Partners

-Mali's most important trading partner is Senegal, followed by South Africa, Switzerland, China and the EU.
-South Africa is by far the most important export market, over 31% of Mali's exports go to the Swiss market.
+Mali's most important trading partner is Senegal, followed by South Africa, Switzerland, Ivory Coast and the EU.
+South Africa is by far the most important export market (33%) and 23.8% of Mali's exports go to the Swiss market.

 Economic Structure